nirui/sshwifty/README.md

   // specified host is allowed to access
   "HostName": "localhost",

   // Web interface access password.
-Set to empty to allow public access "SharedKey": "WEB_ACCESS_PASSWORD",
+Set to empty to allow public access to the
+  // web interface (By pass the Authenticate page) "SharedKey": "WEB_ACCESS_PASSWORD",

   // Remote dial timeout.
 This limits how long of time the backend can spend